What can go in your green bin?

 Kitchen caddy bins

-Food and garden waste placed in the green bin will be sent to an in-vessel composting facility in Warwickshire.
+Food and garden waste placed in the green bin in either North Warwickshire, Nuneaton and Bedworth or Rugby boroughs will be processed at an in-vessel composting facility in Warwickshire.

 Using your kitchen caddy